kimmanis/LaunchPage/README.md

 The admin page is where you can view how many people have registered and access their email address.
 You can edit this file at **views/lock/unlock** though you shouldn't need to.

 To access registrations, visit http://www.yoursitehere.com/lock/login.
 The default password is "password".
 To change it, overwrite the password file using the following command:
-    rails g lock:create_password_file yourpasswordhere
+     <code>rails g lock:create_password_file yourpasswordhere</code>

-For more on lock can be found at: http://www.cowboycoded.com/2011/04/11/lock-down-a-rails-3-app-with-a-single-password-using-lock/
+For more on lock can be found on [the lock gem website](http://www.cowboycoded.com/2011/04/11/lock-down-a-rails-3-app-with-a-single-password-using-lock/).

 ### Styling
 **find in views/layouts/application**